Cognigy/Documentation/docs/en/docs/ai/knowledge-ai.md

 #### Chunk

-Chunk is a unit of knowledge extracted from each Knowledge Source.
+A _Chunk_ is a unit of knowledge extracted from a Knowledge Source.
 Chunks are smaller, self-contained pieces of information that the Knowledge AI system can process and manage effectively.

 For instance, a chunk can represent a single paragraph, a sentence, or even a smaller unit of text from a document.
 By dividing the content into chunks, the system gains better granularity, enabling it to analyze and respond to user queries more efficiently.
 The extraction of knowledge into chunks enhances the system's ability to match the right information to user questions, resulting in more accurate and contextually appropriate responses.

-Metadata can contain no more than 20 key-value pairs per chunk and supports simple data types, such as, number, string, boolean.
+Each chunk can have associated metadata.
+Metadata can contain no more than 20 key-value pairs per chunk and supports simple data types such as number, string, and boolean.

+The maximum number of chunks per source is 500.
+Each chunk must contain no more than 2000 characters.

 <figure>
     <img class="image-center" src="{{config.site_url}}ai/images/knowledge-ai/chunk.png" width="100%" />